 “I always found London to be very progressive and quite unique in terms of cultures and subcultures.
 Historically, it’s been a place where things are born,” Ben Gorham, Byredo’s founder, tells me.
 “We launched in the UK early in the brand’s history.
 We had a great following and saw great success.”

 It’s Sunday afternoon and we’re sat on the first floor of Byredo’s pristine new London store ahead of its launch party.
-In case you were wondering, I wore Byredo’s Velvet Haze for our meeting; it’s a blend of coconut water, patchouli, cocoa and musk.
+In case you were wondering, I wore Byredo’s Velvet Haze for our meeting; it’s a blend of coconut water, patchouli, cocoa, and musk.
 It smells much more mellow than you’d imagine, and the same has to be said of Gorham: He’s soft-spoken, incredibly friendly and full of wisdom.
 In all honesty, I could have chatted with him for hours.

 Despite the brand having stores in Stockholm (where Gorham lives) and New York, he tells me, “London was top of my list.”
 Though the launch party is just hours away, Gorham sat me down to talk to me about his inspiration, his hopes for the brand and the one Byredo fragrance everyone should smell.

 Big question.
-I think that as a person, I feel comfortable in every environment, but that later translated into an interest in travelling and different cultures.
+I think that as a person, I feel comfortable in every environment, but that later translated into an interest in traveling and different cultures.
 It’s definitely shaped who I am, and as a creative, I try to be very subjective in my work.
 It’s definitely had a big influence.

 For anyone new to Byredo, how would you like them to first experience it?